thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 Custom translation can be used in the cell content function in widgets like Entity Table, Timeseries table and Alarms table.
 JavaScript code requires quotes for the i18n.

-- Define [custom translation](#adding-a-translation-using-a-language-translation-file)  for each cell content function value in the translation map, using JSON format.
+- Set [custom translation](#adding-a-translation-using-a-language-translation-file)  for each cell content function value in the translation map, using advanced mode.
 Here's an example entry:

 ```text